edgedb/edgedb/docs/stdlib/json.rst

     :index: type

-    Returns the :eql:type:`str` type of the outermost :eql:type:`json` value.
+    Returns the type of the outermost JSON value as a :eql:type:`str`.

     Possible return values are ``'object'``, ``'array'``,
     ``'string'``, ``'number'``, ``'boolean'``, or ``'null'``: